ms2data/ms2-quick-start/README.md

 Choose the consumption path(s) that match your workflow and:

-- Start building semantic-powered applications
+- Start building semantic powered applications
 - Share notebooks with stakeholders
 - Connect AI agents to drive smart, explainable automation
 - Prepare to unify dashboards via the upcoming SQL interface